 When I was in my teens, there was no other way to learn guitar other than hiring a teacher or going to a music school, which is basically what I did.

-In this post, I will go over the 10 best guitar teaching websites that are currently available and that actually give good results at a very reasonable price.
+In this post, I will go over the best guitar teaching websites that are currently available and that actually deliver good results at a very reasonable price.

-Most of them have some free lessons, or even free trials where you can get access to all the premium features for free for a limited time.
+Most of them have some free online guitar lessons or even free trials where you can get access to all the premium features for free for a limited time.

-The Best Websites for Online Guitar Lessons are:
+List of the Best Websites for Online Guitar Lessons:

 |Website||Price||Level||Mobile App||Free Trial|

 |Guitar Tricks||$19.5 up to $179||All Levels||Yes||Yes|